SHARE in Atlanta

 @fbowen After @jonpetz keynote on #boringmeetingssuck, at #shareorg, need to rework all powerpoint charts.
 Lots of good ideas.

 Social media is a great tool to stay up-to-date on the latest SHARE information and connect with your new professional contacts.
 The below communities were used at SHARE in Atlanta and are active year-round to promote upcoming activities, events, webcasts, announcements, blog updates, articles and information that are important to you.
 Join our communities today:

 Daily tweets helped attendees stay updated on conference milestones and tune in to updates during the week by tagging and searching for #SHAREorg.
 Stay connected with SHARE throughout the year by following “SHAREhq” and tagging your IT comments with #SHAREorg.

-By becoming a fan of "SHARE Inc.", attendees were able to post comments and pictures from sessions and networking events to the SHARE wall.
+By becoming a fan of "SHARE Association", attendees were able to post comments and pictures from sessions and networking events to the SHARE wall.

 Save the Date